Representation biases: will we achieve complete understanding by analyzing representations?: Homomorphic encryption: strongly dissociating computation from superficial patterns of representation

 In the experiments described above, the role that the representations played in the computations of the system was relatively straightforward, even where the representations were biased towards one feature.
 However, this does not have to be the case.
-We illustrate this with a final conceptual case study of the possibility for strong dissociation between representation and computation: \emph{homomorphic} encryption \citep{gentry2009fully,van2010fully}.
+We illustrate this with a final conceptual case study of the possibility for strong dissociation between computation and patterns of representation: \emph{homomorphic} encryption \citep{gentry2009fully,van2010fully}.
 While the field of cryptography is largely focused on creating representations that preserve information yet are not easily decodable, in \emph{homomorphic} encryption schemes it is additionally possible to perform arbitrary computations (any algebraic circuit) over this information while it is encrypted.
-That is, at each step of such a computation, a new encrypted representation is produced that corresponds to the result of encrypting the representation at that step of the original computation.
+That is, at each step of such a computation, a new encrypted representation is produced that, when decrypted, yields the representation at that step of the original computation.

-This example shows that it is not \emph{necessary} for a computational system to have any straightforward (e.g. linearly decodable) representation of the features that it uses in its computations.
+This example shows that it is not \emph{necessary} for a computational system to have any straightforward (e.g. linearly decodable) format of representation of the features that it uses in its computations.
 Systematic computations can be performed even over representations that are \emph{deliberately crafted} to thwart attempts to understand (decrypt) their content.

-As a special case, this example also illustrates that systematic compositional computations are possible without requiring representations that are straightforwardly compositional.
+As a special case, this example also illustrates that systematic compositional computations are possible without requiring representations that are straightforwardly (e.g. contatenatively) compositional in their original format.
 Encrypted representations are compositional only in the sense that ``with the right highly-nonlinear decoding scheme compositional representations can be extracted''---which is also true of some coding schemes typically interpreted as non-compositional, such as idiosyncratic representations of each input.
+That is, this case provides a clean example of a functionally-but-not-concatenatively compositional representation \citep[cf.][]{vangelder2014compositionality}.
 This raises questions about if and when it is feasible to rigorously confirm whether a system's computations are compositional from representational analyses.